17 eBay bidding tips

-If there's still time before the auction ends, it's worth reaching out and asking what that reserve price is.
-Then, if you're the only person bidding above that reserve, you'll get it for the reserve price instead of what you bid, so less than what you budgeted for.
+If there's still time before the auction ends, it's worth reaching out and asking the seller what the reserve price is.
+Then, if you're the only person bidding above the reserve, you'll get it for the reserve price instead of what you bid.

-Whilst opting for UK sellers when buying your eBay goods will be your cheapest option in most cases, it's always worth double checking to see if you can snag a super-cheap deal with an international seller.
+UK sellers will usually be your cheapest option.
+However, it's worth double-checking to see if you can get a super-cheap deal with an international eBay seller.

 It might sound crazy, but sometimes even when the international postage costs are included, you can still buy an item cheaper across the water.

-The issue of consumer rights gets a bit complicated on eBay due to the fact you'll sometimes be buying from a business and sometimes a personal seller.
+The issue of consumer rights gets a bit complicated on eBay, as sometimes you'll be buying from a business and other times from a personal seller.

-In the case of buying from a business with an eBay account, your full CCR (Consumer Contracts Regulations) will apply, which is the Consumer Rights Act equivalent for online purchases – more on this stuff here.
+In the case of buying from a business with an eBay account, your full CCR (Consumer Contracts Regulations) will apply.
+This is the Consumer Rights Act equivalent for online purchases.

-If you're buying from a person, you won't be protected by the Consumer Rights Act, but eBay do tend to favour buyers over sellers in disputes, so if you're not happy – try reaching out to customer services.
+If you're buying from a person, you won't be protected by the Consumer Rights Act.
+But eBay does tend to favour buyers over sellers in disputes.
+If you're not happy, try reaching out to customer services.

-Now you've mastered eBay bargaining, are you sure you’re getting the best price on your Amazon hauls?
-We've got a few tricks up our sleeve on that one, too!
+Now you've mastered eBay shopping, are you getting the best price on your Amazon purchases?
+We've got a few Amazon shopping tips too.